 - PDF Editing: Control the elements of any editable PDF file using the UPDF PDF editor for Windows and Mac.
 You can edit text, images and links within a PDF file, and all it takes to complete any action is a few clicks of your mouse.

 - Annotations: Financial documents are often marked up for various purposes before being shared with authorized personnel.
 UPDF offers a full range of annotation tools such as text markups (highlighting, underlining, etc.), shapes, freehand drawing, stamps, and much more.

 - PDF Organizing: You can easily extract pages, reorder them, replace them, add or delete them, and perform other actions that make it easy to handle PDF files.

 OCR is undoubtedly the unsung hero of modern digital transformation.
 Without it, millions of businesses, including banks and other financial institutions will still be struggling with paper workflows and massive archival rooms to store physical documents.
 But in the banking world, it has revolutionized document-based processes by making workers more productive and systems more efficient overall.
-Thanks to OCR and AI, and applications such as UPDF, banks can now streamline their workflows and process documents much faster than before, and the added benefits include document security, user authentication, faster communication, and overall a much more efficient banking system than the one our parents and grandparents were used to.
+Thanks to OCR and AI, and applications such as UPDF, banks can now streamline their workflows and process documents much faster than before, and added benefits include document security, user authentication, faster communication, and overall a much more efficient banking system are far more better than the one with our parents and grandparents were used to.

 Windows • macOS • iOS • Android 100% secure